JustinAiken/my_timeline/README.markdown

 - [Github](https://github.com/JustinAiken/my_timeline-github) - COMING SOON
 - If you develop another, let me know and I'll add it here!

+### Demonstration

+There is a [small demo app](https://github.com/JustinAiken/my_timeline-demo) available to show how it looks inside a fresh Rails application with a Devise User system.

 ### Usage:

 1. Add the gem to your Gemfile: `gem 'my_timeline'` and `bundle install`